The Anti-Cancer Diet

-Although protein intake is essential for the human body, eating more protein than we actually need is dangerous, resulting in autotoxemia and diseases including cancer, arthritis, diabetes, and hyper-cholesterol.
-Our actual daily protein needed for optimal health is much lower than previously calculated.
-The actual need is between 25 and 50 grams a day.
-Most vegetable proteins (soybeans, almonds, buckwheat, grains, and green vegetables) are superior to meat proteins.
-They are more easily digested and utilized by the body.
-A HIGH PROTEIN DIET is particularly dangerous for older people, whose enzymes and gastric juice production is slowed down.
-Thus, they cannot digest and utilize proteins effectively, thereby overtaxing the digestive tract by the production of excess hydrochloric acid.
+Although protein intake is essential for the human body, most vegetable proteins (soybeans, almonds, buckwheat, grains, and green vegetables) are incomplete and not bioavailable.
+They are less easily digested and utilized by the body.
 It is a sad truth that most meat, poultry, eggs and milk produced in the United States is laced with estrogenic hormones, steroids, and antibiotics.
-The increased risks of estrogens in the human body (remember the Prempro scare from 2001?) is pervasive in our food supply.
+The increased risks of estrogen in the human body (remember the Prempro scare from 2001?) is pervasive in our food supply.
 That is why eating organic meat, milk, and eggs, or free-range poultry are always healthier choices.

 CANCER’S SWEET AND ACIDIC NATURE